For more information about formats, visit our ordering page.

 Life Under the Taliban

-Students consider how Afghans viewed the Taliban by examining excerpts from two memoirs written by Afghans who lived in Afghanistan in the late 1990s.
+Students consider how Afghans viewed the Taliban by examining excerpts from two memoirs written by people who lived in Afghanistan in the late 1990s.

 The Cold War and the Soviet Invasion

-Students examine the Cold War and the Soviet invasion of Afghanistan by analyzing letters between U.S. President Jimmy Carter and the Soviet leader Leonid Brezhnev.
+Students examine the effects of the Cold War and the Soviet invasion in Afghanistan by analyzing letters between U.S. President Jimmy Carter and the Soviet Premier Leonid Brezhnev.

-Working cooperatively students develop and present four options for U.S. policy in Afghanistan to a Senate committee.
+Working cooperatively, students develop and present three options for U.S. policy in Afghanistan to the Committee on Foreign Relations of the U.S. Senate.

 The Costs of War